zorlack/turntable-traction-drive/ASSEMBLY.md

 We also welded on some store-bought handles in order to make moving the machine slightly less cumbersome.

+## Drive Chain

+Connecting the input and output sprockets can be a bit tricky for a few reasons:

+- There isn't that much room between the top plate of the machine and where the top chain wants to run.
+- The hub-to-hub distance on the left side of the machine is different on the right side.
+You may have to experiment by adding links until you find a length of chain that fits evently on both sides.

+Move the motor forward and backwards as needed using the motor mount sled.
+When you find the correct chain length and tension tighten the bolts on the motor flange to lock the motor spacing into the system.

+While some chain noise is expected, if your machine is much louder than you expect look for the following defects:

+- Chain is too close to the top plate and rubbing against it.
+- Sprockets are not at the same height.

+If you're still having chain noise try adding grease.

 ## Motor Wiring

 Generally speaking wiring up a 3-phase motor is a matter of consulting the label on the side of the motor and connecting the appropriate wires to the VFD.
 Typically you will connect 3 hot legs and a ground to the VFD.
 There is no need for a seperate neutral connection.